The leading organisation promoting integration of LGBTI refugees in the UK

-- Sista Sistar: a monthly peer support group for LBT women including those who have suffered from Gender Based Violence.
+- Sista Sistar: A monthly peer support group for LBT women including those who have suffered from gender-based violence.

 - Weather the Storm: A weekly peer support group for LGBTI asylum seekers and refugees.
-The emphasis of this group is using creative expression to overcome stigma and isolation.
+The emphasis of this group is on using creative expression to overcome stigma and isolation.

 3. Economic inclusion programme

 - Getting started: one-to-one support to those who become refugees to secure National Insurance numbers, access Universal Credit, open bank accounts and prepare moving on plans.

 - Employability Workshops: we work with various partners, including the private sector, to provide workshops around CV writing and interview skills.

 - Small Business: we offer tailored support to those LGBTI refugees who dream of setting up a small business in the UK.
 If you have an idea for a business, please contact us.

 For more information or to make a referral please email MRI’s Project Manager.
 The social and economic inclusion programmes are delivered in partnership with the MRI Foundation (MRIF).
 In these programmes, MRI provides meeting space, referrals, admin and IT support whilst volunteers of the MRIF deliver most of the support groups and one-to-one sessions.

 MRI and Platypus (Croatia) provided training to 33 youth workers on supporting LGBTI asylum seekers and refugees.
 The week long Erasmus+ training course took place in Zagreb, Croatia.